pluralsight/htmlTagValidator/readme.md

 Once the dependencies are installed, start development with the following command:

-`grunt test`
+`grunt test` - Automatically compile the parser and run the tests in `test/index-spec.js`.

-which will automatically compile the parser and run the tests in `test/index-spec.js`.
+`grunt debug` - Run tests with --inspect flag and extended output

-Optionally, run `grunt debug` to get extended output and start a file watcher.
+`grunt watch debug` - Get extended output and start a file watcher.

 ## Publishing to npm
 Publishing master as normal works for pure html implementations, but sometimes